jenniferemshepherd/FT-tech-test/README.md

 * I chose PostgreSQL for my database as I felt reasonably familiar with SQL and wanted to keep things simple.
 I used the pg gem to interact with the database from within my ruby code, but keep the interactions verbose.
 I refactored the connection with the database into its own class so that I could keep the ratings and controller doing their own actions.
 I also installed tableplus onto my macbook so that I could keep an eye on the database without having to constantly interact through psql in my command line.
 I hadn't used it before but it did speed up my sanity checks.

 * I created a rakefile to clean the database between tests and to speed up both connection and creation of the tables in my database.
+There were no rake tasks available (on top of the 2 I created myself) and I couldn't work out why, so I was unable to use db:create or db:migrate but worked around this by making my own rake methods.

 * The styling uses HTML/CSS from Origami.
 I followed the tutorial initially which guided me through adjusting the buttons.
 I had planned to use icons for the buttons but I really liked the feel of the FT styling so kept the numbered buttons.